How to begin a Mindfulness Meditation Practice

 To begin a meditation practice, the best way to develop mindfulness is to focus on the breath.
 The breath is always there so it the perfect anchor to help us stay in the present moment.

 You’ll want to sit in a way that is relaxed, comfortable and upright.
+It is perfectly fine to sit in a chair.
 Your back lengthens gently, as if there’s a puppet string pulling you up; then, relax your shoulders.
 As you are taking your seat, bring your awareness to what you are doing in the moment, settling in to your body.

 Once settled, close your eyes and sense your body more deeply.
 Feel where you touch the chair or the cushion or the earth.
 Sit with as much ease as possible, relaxing your chest, your abdomen, your face, jaws and shoulders.
 Breathe naturally and focus your attention at the tip of your nostrils.
 Notice the cool air as you breathe in and the warmed air as you breathe out.
 Perhaps you can feel where the air touches inside your nose.
 Simply be present with the breath without trying to change it.
 Notice if the breath is long or short, deep or shallow.
 See if you can follow one in-breath, notice the pause, and then one out-breath.
 Then do that again.
 It’s fine to count your breath as you get underway as a way to help steady your mind.
 Or simply say silently, “in” when you breathe in and, “out” when you breathe out.
 After a minute or two, come to silence and just join with the breath.